iwarapter/terraform-provider-pingfederate/docs/resources/oauth_client.md

 ### Required

 - `client_id` (String) A unique identifier the client provides to the Resource Server to identify itself.
 This identifier is included with every request the client makes.
+For PUT requests, this field is optional and it will be overridden by the 'id' parameter of the PUT request.
-- `grant_types` (Set of String) The grant types allowed for this client.
+- `grant_types` (List of String) The grant types allowed for this client.
 The EXTENSION grant type applies to SAML/JWT assertion grants.
 - `name` (String) A descriptive name for the client instance.
 This name appears when the user is prompted for authorization.

 ### Optional

+- `allow_authentication_api_init` (Boolean) Set to true to allow this client to initiate the authentication API redirectless flow.
 - `bypass_activation_code_confirmation_override` (Boolean) Indicates if the Activation Code Confirmation page should be bypassed if 'verification_url_complete' is used by the end user to authorize a device.
 This overrides the 'bypassUseCodeConfirmation' value present in Authorization Server Settings.
 - `bypass_approval_page` (Boolean) Use this setting, for example, when you want to deploy a trusted application and authenticate end users via an IdP adapter or IdP connection.
 - `ciba_delivery_mode` (String) The token delivery mode for the client.
 The default value is 'POLL'.
 - `ciba_notification_endpoint` (String) The endpoint the OP will call after a successful or failed end-user authentication.
 - `ciba_polling_interval` (Number) The minimum amount of time in seconds that the Client must wait between polling requests to the token endpoint.
 The default is 3 seconds.
 - `ciba_request_object_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm that must be used to sign the CIBA Request Object.
-All signing algorithms are allowed if value is not present.
+All signing algorithms are allowed if value is not present <br>RS256 - RSA using SHA-256<br>RS384 - RSA using SHA-384<br>RS512 - RSA using SHA-512<br>ES256 - ECDSA using P256 Curve and SHA-256<br>ES384 - ECDSA using P384 Curve and SHA-384<br>ES512 - ECDSA using P521 Curve and SHA-512<br>PS256 - RSASSA-PSS using SHA-256 and MGF1 padding with SHA-256<br>PS384 - RSASSA-PSS using SHA-384 and MGF1 padding with SHA-384<br>PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512<br>RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11.
 - `ciba_require_signed_requests` (Boolean) Determines whether CIBA signed requests are required for this client.
 - `ciba_user_code_supported` (Boolean) Determines whether CIBA user code is supported for this client.
-- `client_auth` (Block List, Max: 1) Client authentication settings.
-If this model is null, it indicates that no client authentication will be used. (see [below for nested schema](#nestedblock--client_auth))
+- `client_auth` (Attributes) Client authentication settings.
+If this model is null, it indicates that no client authentication will be used. (see [below for nested schema](#nestedatt--client_auth))
+- `client_secret_changed_time` (String) The time at which the client secret was last changed.
+This property is read only and is ignored on PUT and POST requests.
+- `client_secret_retention_period` (Number) The length of time in minutes that client secrets will be retained as secondary secrets after secret change.
+The default value is 0, which will disable secondary client secret retention.
+This value will override the Client Secret Retention Period value on the Authorization Server Settings.
+- `client_secret_retention_period_type` (String) Use OVERRIDE_SERVER_DEFAULT to override the Client Secret Retention Period value on the Authorization Server Settings.
+SERVER_DEFAULT will default to the Client Secret Retention Period value on the Authorization Server Setting.
+Defaults to SERVER_DEFAULT.
-- `default_access_token_manager_ref` (Block List, Max: 1) The default access token manager for this client. (see [below for nested schema](#nestedblock--default_access_token_manager_ref))
+- `default_access_token_manager_ref` (String) The default access token manager for this client.
 - `description` (String) A description of what the client application does.
 This description appears when the user is prompted for authorization.
 - `device_flow_setting_type` (String) Allows an administrator to override the Device Authorization Settings set globally for the OAuth AS.
 Defaults to SERVER_DEFAULT.
 - `device_polling_interval_override` (Number) The amount of time client should wait between polling requests, in seconds.
 This overrides the 'devicePollingInterval' value present in Authorization Server Settings.
 - `enabled` (Boolean) Specifies whether the client is enabled.
 The default value is true.
-- `exclusive_scopes` (Set of String) The exclusive scopes available for this client.
+- `exclusive_scopes` (List of String) The exclusive scopes available for this client.
-- `extended_properties` (Block Set) OAuth Client Metadata can be extended to use custom Client Metadata Parameters.
-The names of these custom parameters should be defined in /extendedProperties. (see [below for nested schema](#nestedblock--extended_properties))
+- `extended_parameters` (Attributes Map) OAuth Client Metadata can be extended to use custom Client Metadata Parameters.
+The names of these custom parameters should be defined in /extendedProperties. (see [below for nested schema](#nestedatt--extended_parameters))
+- `id` (String) The client_id of the oauth client.
-- `jwks_settings` (Block List, Max: 1) JSON Web Key Set Settings of the OAuth client.
-Required if private key JWT client authentication or signed requests is enabled. (see [below for nested schema](#nestedblock--jwks_settings))
+- `jwks_settings` (Attributes) JSON Web Key Set Settings of the OAuth client.
+Required if private key JWT client authentication or signed requests is enabled. (see [below for nested schema](#nestedatt--jwks_settings))
+- `jwt_secured_authorization_response_mode_content_encryption_algorithm` (String) The JSON Web Encryption [JWE] content-encryption algorithm for the JWT Secured Authorization Response.<br>AES_128_CBC_HMAC_SHA_256 - Composite AES-CBC-128 HMAC-SHA-256<br>AES_192_CBC_HMAC_SHA_384 - Composite AES-CBC-192 HMAC-SHA-384<br>AES_256_CBC_HMAC_SHA_512 - Composite AES-CBC-256 HMAC-SHA-512<br>AES_128_GCM - AES-GCM-128<br>AES_192_GCM - AES-GCM-192<br>AES_256_GCM - AES-GCM-256
+- `jwt_secured_authorization_response_mode_encryption_algorithm` (String) The JSON Web Encryption [JWE] encryption algorithm used to encrypt the content-encryption key of the JWT Secured Authorization Response.<br>DIR - Direct Encryption with symmetric key<br>A128KW - AES-128 Key Wrap<br>A192KW - AES-192 Key Wrap<br>A256KW - AES-256 Key Wrap<br>A128GCMKW - AES-GCM-128 key encryption<br>A192GCMKW - AES-GCM-192 key encryption<br>A256GCMKW - AES-GCM-256 key encryption<br>ECDH_ES - ECDH-ES<br>ECDH_ES_A128KW - ECDH-ES with AES-128 Key Wrap<br>ECDH_ES_A192KW - ECDH-ES with AES-192 Key Wrap<br>ECDH_ES_A256KW - ECDH-ES with AES-256 Key Wrap<br>RSA_OAEP - RSAES OAEP<br>RSA_OAEP_256 - RSAES OAEP using SHA-256 and MGF1 with SHA-256
+- `jwt_secured_authorization_response_mode_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm required to sign the JWT Secured Authorization Response.<br>HS256 - HMAC using SHA-256<br>HS384 - HMAC using SHA-384<br>HS512 - HMAC using SHA-512<br>RS256 - RSA using SHA-256<br>RS384 - RSA using SHA-384<br>RS512 - RSA using SHA-512<br>ES256 - ECDSA using P256 Curve and SHA-256<br>ES384 - ECDSA using P384 Curve and SHA-384<br>ES512 - ECDSA using P521 Curve and SHA-512<br>PS256 - RSASSA-PSS using SHA-256 and MGF1 padding with SHA-256<br>PS384 - RSASSA-PSS using SHA-384 and MGF1 padding with SHA-384<br>PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512<br>A null value will represent the default algorithm which is RS256.<br>RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11
 - `logo_url` (String) The location of the logo used on user-facing OAuth grant authorization and revocation pages.
-- `oidc_policy` (Block List, Max: 1) Open ID Connect Policy settings.
-This is included in the message only when OIDC is enabled. (see [below for nested schema](#nestedblock--oidc_policy))
+- `oidc_policy` (Attributes) Open ID Connect Policy settings.
+This is included in the message only when OIDC is enabled. (see [below for nested schema](#nestedatt--oidc_policy))
 - `pending_authorization_timeout_override` (Number) The 'device_code' and 'user_code' timeout, in seconds.
 This overrides the 'pendingAuthorizationTimeout' value present in Authorization Server Settings.
 - `persistent_grant_expiration_time` (Number) The persistent grant expiration time. -1 indicates an indefinite amount of time.
 - `persistent_grant_expiration_time_unit` (String) The persistent grant expiration time unit.